This function requires a Document Template to have been imported before it can be used.

 The Zone dropdown has two options: Manual Selection; this allows you to manually select the post-processing zone on the document, and Whole Page; Scan2x will apply your post-processing choices to the entire page of the document.

-The Apply to dropdown allows you to specify whether you want the current rule to affect all pages in the document or whether you would like it to execute on a specific page only.
+The Apply to dropdown allows you to specify whether you want the current rule to affect all pages in the document, a specific page in the document (such as Page 1 or Last Page), just Odd pages, or just the Even pages.

 The Rotate by checkbox allows you to rotate the document.